 POWER TIP: Evaluate synthesis settings carefully, because these settings can have a considerable impact on the power consumption of a design.
 For example, a low setting for the control set threshold increases the usage of register clock enables at the expense of less dense packing.
-Run these settings with $report_power$ at the synthesis stage with accurate power XDC constraints to get an early estimation of design power.
+Run $report_power$ after synthesis to evaluate the impact of synthesis settings on power.